jlock/squashme-test/README.md

 hello world!

-This is going to be a great commit
+This is going to be a great commit.